-Finally, in the case of provision of financial services on a crossborder basis, the FinSA is to be complied with.
-In this context, client advisers (ie, individuals who actually provide financial services within a given institution or on their own) are to be registered with a specific register.
+Finally, in the case of a provision of financial services on a cross-border basis, compliance with FinSA is required at all times.
+In this context, client advisers (ie, individuals who actually provide financial services within a given institution or on their own) must be registered with a specific register.
 This obligation also extends to client advisers of foreign financial services providers, unless a statutory exception applies.
 In this respect, the FinSO exempts client advisers of foreign financial institutions subject to prudential supervision in their home jurisdiction from the duty to register, provided that those target only institutional investors and/or per se professional investors (the latter excludes opted-out HNWI and private investment structures established for HNWI, which are not covered by this exemption according to the current interpretation expressed by the client advisers registers).
-As at 18 May 2021, three registration bodies have been recognised by FINMA to manage the client advisers' register, namely BX Swiss AG, the Association Romande des Intermediaires Financiers and PolyReg Services GmbH.
+As at 1 June 2023, three registration bodies have been recognised by FINMA to manage the client advisers' register, namely BX Swiss AG, the Association Romande des Intermediaires Financiers and PolyReg Services GmbH.